 Whether you are training for a race or running for recreational purposes, running is a real challenge that requires persistence and consistency, which is especially true for the longer distances.
 While most people think of it as an individual sport, you should know that both running with others and running alone have their own perks.

 It can be difficult to find moments of peace between emails, tweeting, rowdy kids, and chatty coworkers.
-Running offers a great opportunity to get away from it all and to be alone with your thoughts for awhile.
-Solo running is ideal for people looking for solitude, connecting with nature or “clearing” their mind.
+Running offers a great opportunity to get away from it all and to be alone with your thoughts for a while.
+Running alone is ideal for people looking for solitude, connecting with nature or “clearing” their mind.

-In addition, running solo also has performance benefits.
+In addition, running alone also has performance benefits.
 When you run alone, you can better concentrate on your pace, form, and breathing.
 You have complete freedom to set your own distance, pace, and routes.
-It also gives you the flexibility with a running schedule, since you can go for a run whenever you have a free time.
+It also gives you flexibility with a running schedule, since you can go for a run whenever you have free time.
 This is not the case with a group running.

-During the solo runs, you can focus on how your body moves.
-Maybe you need extra stretching at some point while running, because you found that your calves and hamstrings are a bit tight.
-Solo running allows you to take a break whenever you want.
+When running alone, you can focus on how your body moves.
+Maybe you need extra stretching at some point while running because you found that your calves and hamstrings are a bit tight.
+Running alone allows you to take a break whenever you want.
 You decide everything because this is your time!

 Running by yourself is also recommended to those coming back from an injury.
 In such a situation, you need to determine pace as well as complete a workout that will not harm your health.

 Running with a Buddy or Group